-High-resolution CT is the test of choice for defining the extent of bronchiectasis and is nearly 100% sensitive and specific.
-Typical CT findings include airway dilation (in which the inner lumen of two or more airways exceed the diameter of the adjacent artery) and the signet ring sign (in which a thickened, dilated airway appears adjacent to a smaller artery in transaxial view).
+High-resolution computed tomography (CT) is the test of choice for defining the extent of bronchiectasis, and is very sensitive and specific.
+Typical CT findings include airway dilation (in which the inner lumen of 2 or more airways exceed the diameter of the adjacent artery) and the signet ring sign, in which a thickened, dilated airway appears adjacent to a smaller artery in transaxial view.
 Lack of normal bronchial tapering can result in visible medium-sized bronchi extending almost to the pleura.
 "Tram lines" are easily visible on CT.

 Clinically significant nontuberculous mycobacterial infection is diagnosed by finding high colony counts of these mycobacteria in cultures from serial sputum samples or from bronchoalveolar lavage fluid in patients who have granulomas on biopsy or concurrent radiologic evidence of disease.

 When the cause of bronchiectasis is unclear, additional testing based on the history and imaging findings may be done.
 Tests may include the following:

 The diagnosis of PCD should typically be done in specialized centers because evaluation can be challenging.
 Nonspecific structural defects can be present in up to 10% of cilia in healthy people and in patients with pulmonary disease, and infection can cause transient dyskinesia.
 Ciliary ultrastructure may also be normal in some patients with PCD syndromes, requiring further testing to identify abnormal ciliary function.

 Bronchoscopy is indicated when an anatomic or obstructive lesion is suspected.

 The degree of testing depends on the severity of the clinical presentation.
 For patients with mild to moderate exacerbations, repeat sputum cultures to confirm the causative organism and sensitivity patterns may be sufficient.
-These help narrow antibiotic coverage and exclude opportunistic pathogens.
+These tests help narrow antibiotic coverage and exclude opportunistic pathogens.